The Trace Criterion for Kernel Bandwidth Selection for Support Vector Data Description: Evaluating the Trace Criterion Method

+In this section we compare the performance of the different bandwidth selection methods on various two-dimensional data.
+The two dimensional case is special because we can easily make a judgement on the quality of description provided by a bandwidth by visual inspection.
+We will compare the different methods on a variety of \emph{connected} data, i.e., data without any obvious clusters, and data with multiple clusters.

-\subsection{Data Description}
+\subsubsection{Data Description}

-This section compares the trace criterion with the peak and modified mean criteria using two-dimensional connected data.
+This section compares the trace criterion with other bandwidth criteria using two-dimensional connected data.
 Such data have no clusters.
-We use the star-shaped data and banana-shaped data, and we train an SVDD model by using the bandwidth value obtained by the peak, modified mean and trace criteria.
-To evaluate the results, we scored the bounding rectangle of the data by dividing it into a 200 $\times$ 200 grid.
+We use the star-shaped data and banana-shaped data, and we train an SVDD model by using the bandwidth value obtained by the peak, modified mean, trace criteria, CV, DFN and SADS.
+To evaluate the results, we scored the bounding rectangle of the data by dividing it into a 200 $\times$ 200 grid and plotted the inlier region.
 With a good bandwidth value, the inlier region that is obtained from scoring should match the geometry of the training data.

+\subsubsection{Scoring Results}

 Figures \ref{tab:2dcon1} and \ref{tab:2dcon2} display the results, along with the bandwidth value.

-\subsection{Scoring Results}

-The scoring results indicate that the bandwidth value obtained using the modified mean and trace criteria provide good-quality data description.
-The value of bandwidth $s$ that is obtained using the modified mean criterion is comparable to the one obtained using the peak criterion.
+The inlier region is shaded darkly.
+For banana-shaped data, the scoring results indicate that the bandwidth value obtained using all methods except DFN provide good-quality data description.
+The values of bandwidth $s$ obtained using CV, peak and trace are close.
+For star-shaped data, CV and trace provide the best data description.

-\section{Comparison Using Two-Dimensional Disconnected Data}
+\subsection{Comparison Using Two-Dimensional Disconnected Data}

-\subsection{Data Description}
+\subsubsection{Data Description}

-This section compares the trace criterion with the peak and modified mean criteria using two-dimensional data that lie across multiple clusters.
+This section compares bandwidth selection methods using two-dimensional data that lie across multiple clusters.
 We have observed that computing a good bandwidth value for such data is more difficult than for connected data.
 Since the data are two-dimensional, we can visually judge the quality of results.
 To evaluate the results, we scored the bounding rectangle of the data by dividing it into a 200 $\times$ 200 grid.
 With a good bandwidth value, the inlier region obtained from scoring should match the geometry of the training data.
-We use following two data sets for evaluations: \begin{itemize} \item The refrigerant data which consist of four clusters \cite{heck:2000} \item A simulated ``two-donut and a circle" data set, which consists of two donut-shaped clusters and one circular cluster \end{itemize} Figures \ref{tab:2ddiscon1} and \ref{tab:2ddiscon2} display the results, along with the bandwidth value.
+We use the following three data sets for evaluations: \begin{itemize} \item The refrigerant data which consists of four clusters \cite{heck:2000} \item A simulated ``two-donut and a circle'' data set, which consists of two donut-shaped clusters and one circular cluster \end{itemize}